New habitats for pool frogs and forest management in Forsmark

 • Continuous

-To protect the frogs, SKB has created six new ponds years before the impact to strengthen the conditions for this and other amphibian species, ensuring that the population of pool frogs continues to exist in the area.
+To protect the frogs, SKB has created six new ponds years in advance to strengthen the conditions for this and other amphibian species, ensuring that the population of pool frogs continues to exist in the area.

 As an add-on, a hibernacula or ‘frog hotel’ was built to provide shelter for the frogs during winter.
 Before the pond infilling starts, amphibians living in the pond are caught and transferred to the new ponds.